aholstenson/logseq-go/README.md

 Known issues:

-- Indentation of blocks is not preserved, Logseq always uses tabs for indentation of blocks, while this library currently aligns the blocks to the indentation of the parent block.
 - Logbooks of TODOs are not supported yet and saving a page that contains logbook entries will incorrectly escape the `[` and `]` characters.